 Thanks to INTJ personalities, great historical advances in scientific and technological knowledge have been made.
 Unfortunately, the INTJ’s creativity and willingness to break free from the past can cause tension and even persecution when less progressive people aren’t ready for their farsighted ideas.

-What makes the Architect a trailblazer is not just their intellectual abilities, but the effort they put into turning their plans into action, with dogged courage, optimism, and quiet determination.
+What makes the Mastermind a trailblazer is not just their intellectual abilities, but the effort they put into turning their plans into action, with dogged courage, optimism, and quiet determination.
 Like other J personalities, the INTJ seeks order and structure, and is capable of organizing both their time and their ideas to achieve the result they want—sometimes having several schemes or ideas going at once.

 More extroverted and fast-paced personality types may underestimate the INTJ due to their reserve, and the fact that they are willing to take time to bring their plans to fruition rather than pushing aggressively for immediate results.
 It might take a year, 10 years, or 20 years, but an INTJ will usually get where they want to go!
 And if not—they will learn from the process anyway, and won’t consider it time wasted.